Evaluating the Decency and Consistency of Data Validation Tests Generated by LLMs: Data

 We are interested in the extent to which the LLMs can develop a suite of data validation tests that is similar to a suite developed by an experienced expert data scientist who is familiar with the dataset.
 To test this, we establish and run a series of experiments where we consider different specifications and then compare the LLM output.
-In particular, the variables that we consider are:
+The variables that we consider are summarized here, and the full details are included in Appendix~\ref{sec-details}.

 \begin{itemize} \tightlist \item Four prompts: